beetbox/pyacoustid/README.rst

 ---------------

 1.3.0
-  Multiple artist names are joined by join phrases as displayed on web page.
+  Multiple artists are joined by join phrases, as displayed on the web page.
+  A new (pure-Python) function compares two Chromaprint fingerprints for similarity.

 1.2.3
   Fix the signedness of numbers returned from